jezinho22/teched-201/201-class-02/readme.md

 1. Open repo in terminal
 2. `code .` to get to vs code
-3. Open readme.md
+3. Open `readme.md`
 4. Create a lab html
-5. Right click lab html in explore, and choose Open with Live Server - to get a browser window to render code
+5. Open a Live Server for the lab html - so you can view the rendered code when you want to - right click on lab html in explore or on tab, and choose *Open with Live Server*

 ### Reading:

 1. Open repo in terminal - cd into the directory
 2. Maybe a cheeky `git status` and `git pull` in case you did anything in github since last session
 3. `code .` to get to vs code
-4. Open readme.md
+4. Open `readme.md`
-5. Open a preview tab - right click on readme tab (or on file in explorer) - choose _Open preview_
+5. Open a preview tab - right click on readme tab (or on file in explorer) - choose *Open preview*
 6. Add comments as reading / maybe copy and paste some prompts from Canvas
 7. Preview readme.md as you go - use the preview tab